Here to offer spiritual, religious and pastoral advice help and support to all who need and request it.

 Patient Religious Beliefs

 It is vital that during the hospital admissions process patients should be asked their denomination/religious affiliation/belief group & if they agree to a chaplaincy visit.
-This information should then be appropriately recorded (on PAS) and passed on to the appropriate chaplain, who will visit as part of the regular ward rounds.
+This information should then be appropriately recorded (on EPIC) and passed on to the appropriate chaplain, who will visit as part of the regular ward rounds.
 Even if a patient does not declare any particular religious affiliation it should not be assumed they will have no spiritual or pastoral needs.
 The services of chaplains should also be offered in these situations, where appropriate.
 If a patient or family wishes the chaplain to visit at another time, they should ask a member of the nursing staff to make contact.
 Chaplains may also take referrals from clergy, family members, other healthcare staff, etc…

 Chaplains are not permitted to pass on patient information to a third party without permission from the patient/family.